The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Frank Capra.
 Perf.
 James Stewart, Donna Reed, Lionel Barrymore, Thomas Mitchell, Henry Travers.
 RKO, 1946.
 Based on the story by Philip Van Doren Stern.

-Synopsis: George Bailey (Stewart) falls on hard times and is granted the wish to experience life as if he’d never been born.
-In this alternate reality/nightmare, his lovely wife, Mary (Reed), becomes an old maid librarian.
-The short scene in which George sees Mary as a librarian serves as the catalyst for wanting to return to his life.
+Synopsis: George Bailey (James Stewart) falls on hard times and is granted the wish to experience life as if he’d never been born.
+In this alternate reality/nightmare, his wife, Mary (Donna Reed) becomes an “old maid” librarian.
+The short scene in which George sees Mary as a librarian serves as the catalyst for wanting to return to his life as it was.

 Role Call: Donna Reed as Mary—Spinster Librarian